fikrielfakir/FlaskForge/replit.md

 # Overview

-The Journey is a comprehensive community-driven event management platform built with Flask that connects people through meaningful experiences.
-The platform serves as a bridge between event organizers, community clubs, and participants, focusing on sustainable living, cultural experiences, and entertainment networking.
-It features role-based access control, payment processing through Stripe, and a complete event lifecycle management system from creation to registration and attendance tracking.
+Moroccan Journey is a premium cultural tourism platform built with Flask that connects travelers with authentic Moroccan experiences.
+The platform serves as a bridge between cultural enthusiasts, heritage experiences, and traditional Moroccan communities, focusing on premium cultural adventures, traditional workshops, and heritage tourism.
+It features role-based access control, payment processing through Stripe, and a complete cultural experience lifecycle management system from discovery to booking and participation.

 # User Preferences